welliam/data-structures/README.md

 is required to build sorted portions.
-The program clearly reveals the time usage, O(nlog(n)); an outer loop, mergesort, iterates with a step that is multiplied by two every iteration (the O(log(n)) factor) and the inner loop iterates at most once for each value in the array it's sorting (the O(n) factor).
+The program clearly reveals the time usage, O(nlog(n)); an outer loop, mergesort, iterates with a step that is multiplied by two every iteration (the O(log(n)) factor) and an inner loop iterates a constant number of times for each value in the array it's sorting (the O(n) factor).

 [This Stack Overflow
 answer](http://stackoverflow.com/questions/2673651/inheritance-from-str-or-int)